pouya-eghbali/lambdaJSON/README.md

 3. Tuples
 4. Complex
 5. Range
+6. Set and Frozenset
-6. Dicts (With Number, Tuple, String, Bool and Byte keys)
+7. Dicts (With Number, Tuple, String, Bool and Byte keys)
-7. other json supported types
+8. other json supported types

 Changes from previous
 =====================

-globs for function deserialization now must be a function.
+Added support for set and frozenset.

 Download
 ========